ddev/ddev.com/src/content/blog/eight-more-ways-to-get-the-most-out-of-ddev-local.md

 Check the docs on how to [change the PHP versions](https://ddev.readthedocs.io/en/latest/users/extend/customization-extendibility/#changing-php-version).

-DDEV-Local directly supports versions from 5.6 through 7.4, and you can even go back farther into the past using the [Old PHP recipe in github.com/ddev/ddev-contrib](https://github.com/ddev/ddev-contrib/tree/master/docker-compose-services/old%5Fphp).
+DDEV directly supports versions from 5.6 through 7.4, and you can even go back farther into the past using the [Old PHP recipe in github.com/ddev/ddev-contrib](https://github.com/ddev/ddev-contrib/tree/master/docker-compose-services/old%5Fphp).

 ### Windows users: make sure to remove inactive hostnames

 This is an obscure issue you can run into if you’re working on lots of projects at once on Windows and do not use the default domain (ddev.site).
 In Windows, there’s a limit of 10 hostnames pointing to one IP address.
-When you run into that problem, you’ll see that DDEV-Local is working perfectly fine, but your project site won’t load because the next (11th) hostname won’t resolve in the web browser.
+When you run into that problem, you’ll see that DDEV is working perfectly fine, but your project site won’t load because the next (11th) hostname won’t resolve in the web browser.

 It used to be that users had to manually add hostnames to the “etc/hosts” file—and that was a bit of a pain.
 So in the background, DDEV takes care of this for you.
 However, it’s so trivial to set up projects in DDEV, each with their own hostname, that you could quickly run into this limit.